0lu/codingpractice/Udacity/datastructures_and_algorithms/show_me_the_datastructures/explanation_6.md

 Since a set is used to keep track of seen items, the space complexity is the total size required for the set in both cases

+I used a set to keep track of seen items.
+Once an item is seen in the set, it is added to the list depending on whether we are computing intersection or union